Over 50 Christmas Facts, Trivia and Jokes

 Santa let all the other reindeer be mean to Rudolf until he had a use for him.

-Besides Santa, the only real person to be a Pez head was Betsy Ross.
+Besides Santa, the only real people to be a Pez head were Daniel Boone and Betsy Ross.

 What did the salt say to the pepper? . . .
 Season`s Greetings.